DLearner6975/ef-generic-repository/README.md

 **Project Name:** ef-generic-repository <br />
 **Project Type:** MVC Web Project <br />
 **Description:** This is our MVC project which consuming above both projects.
 We are creating instance of services by using Unity Dependency Injection container.
 The constructor injection is used on controllers.
 I written simple CRUD operations for employee class.
 It will give basic idea how to use the architecture.
 All calls are async supports

+# Note:
+If you find some improvement needed to make it more effective and scalable.
+Please feel free to contribute on it.
+Your help is much appreciated for the .NET world.